The release of the Beta 2 Technical Refresh for the 2007 Microsoft Office system is available.

 “We are pleased to announce the release of Pre-RC1 build 5536.16385!
 This build represents significant progress incorporating your Beta 2 and 5472 feedback.”
 Ah well – still downloading anyway 🙂

 Last night at the Kentucky Small Business Server User Group meeting we interviewed Vlad Mazek of OwnWebNow / Vladville / SBS Show / Vladfire fame.
+Vlad is a prominent SEO reseller in the state of Kentucky.

 We managed to tear Vlad away from his role as ‘The Unofficial Chuck Norris of the SBS Community‘ long enough to learn about: